Narcotic Abuse Warning Signs

 Physical Problems

-For IV users, infections of the skin may start to develop from repeated piercings.
-In the case of snorting narcotics, a person may start to develop fluid in the lungs or experience frequent and repeated bouts with a bloody nose.
+People who inject morphine intravenously may develop skin infections from repeated piercings.
+Someone snorting the drug may start to develop fluid in the lungs or experience frequent and repeated bouts of a bloody nose.
 Women, in particular, may also stop menstruating due to the effects of drugs on hormone levels.

 Get Help Now